Last updated on May 18, 2026

 Power levels 9 and 10 are the Competitive tier or what players refer to as cEDH decks.
 These decks have no room for a card that doesnโt help them win or even a less efficient version of one.
 These decks tend to be very expensive because they require perfectly tuned mana bases and the most efficient card for any given effect.

-Yes, a turncount is the number of the turn on which you expect your deck to win, and determined by how fast your deck is.
+A turn count is the turn on which you expect your deck to win, and determines how fast your deck is.

-For example, if your deck wins between turns 0 and 4 consistently, itโs likely a competitive tier deck.
+For example, if your deck wins between turns 0-4 consistently, itโs likely a competitive tier deck.
 While this is a nice method in theory, it isnโt without its flaws.

-You need to play a deck a good number of times to make an accurate determination based on turncount.
-Every player has a chance to start a game with a lucky hand that sets them up for an early win, and every player has kept a three-land hand just to never draw another land for five or more turns.
-Games like this throw off your turncount, so the more you play the better before you can make an accurate power level measurement.
-It is best to find players you are comfortable with to navigate multiple play sessions until you can figure it out.
+You need to play a deck a good number of times to make an accurate determination based on turn count.
+Every player has a chance to start a game with a lucky hand that sets them up for an early win, and every player has kept a 3-land hand just to never draw another land for five or more turns.
+Games like this throw off your turn count, so the more you play the better you can make an accurate power level measurement.
+It's best to find players you are comfortable with to navigate multiple play sessions until you can figure it out.

 Another issue with the turn count strategy is that it doesnโt take win rate into account.
-You might have a super grindy stax commander deck or control deck that doesnโt win the game until turn five or six, but still has a higher win rate than a deck that wins on turn three but only 10% of the time.
+You might have a super grindy stax commander deck or control deck that doesnโt win the game until turn 5 or 6, but still has a higher win rate than a deck that wins on turn three but only 10% of the time.

-I think the most helpful way to determine your deckโs power level is to look at the breakdown deck and gauge the capabilities of your deck.
+I think the most helpful way to determine your deckโs power level is to look at the breakdown below and gauge the capabilities of your deck.

 Power Level 1

 These are decks that meet the legal requirements to be played in Commander, but not much else.
-The best example I can think of is when I first learned about Commander, I threw a deck together by picking a legendary creature I liked and then just crammed a bunch of cards from their color identity from my collection into the deck without any clear goal.
+When I first learned about Commander, I threw a deck together by picking a legendary creature I liked and then just crammed a bunch of cards in their color identity from my collection into the deck without any clear goal.
+Those are the types of decks with the lowest power levels.

 Even in more casual games, a deck at this level isnโt going to win all that often.
 If you win with a power level 1 deck, itโs likely that your opponents just left you alone long enough for you to squeak out a victory once theyโd finished taking each other out.